 Alternatively, you may simply have a vibrating or rattling unit that functions that way, in which case, it’s either something you’ll need to get used to, or you may consider replacing the unit if you have the budget.

 Your Heat Pump Makes Buzzing, Grinding or Gurgling Sounds

-Other common noises include buzzing sounds, which are typically caused by internal components such as contactors or coils, or gurgling noises, often caused by low refrigerant charge.
-Heat pumps with a dirty motor bearings can even make a noise that you might describe as shrieking, and this usually indicates a motor on its way to burning out, meaning a replacement will be in order.
+Other common noises include buzzing sounds.
+There are typically caused by internal components, such as contactors or coils.
+Also, if you hear gurgling noises, these are often caused by low refrigerant charge.
+Heat pumps with a dirty motor bearings can even make a noise that you might describe as shrieking.
+This usually indicates a motor on its way to burning out and replacement is nearby.
 If your heat pump is making any of these sounds, you should contact a professional HVAC technician to examine your unit, identify the source of the problem, and recommend the best repair option.

 Most homeowners don’t have the experience required to safely work with the inner workings of a heat pump unit, so seeking professional expertise is the safest choice.
 It can be difficult to correctly determine if there’s a specific malfunctioning component or if your heat pump unit is simply getting older and beginning to show its age.
 It’s not uncommon for heat pumps to become noisier later in their lifespan.
 If that’s the case, replacing your unit is usually your only option, but your HVAC professional will talk to you about your home heating requirements and make recommendations for the best models to meet your home’s requirements and your budget.